ISTESRMNCR/CODE-CAMP-2020/content/finalist/Codeplay/index.md

 name: "Codeplay"
 description: "We aspire to get better everyday and help others using technology as much as possible."
 Team-Quote: "In love with coding."
-Application_Type: "App"
+Application_Type: "Android App"
 ---

 Hello there, we are team Codeplay.
 We are a couple of first years trying to explore everything and aim to solve real-world problems using technology.
 We both are ambitious, enthusiastic and positive minded individuals, capable of working within a fast paced and challenging environment.
 We both want to help bring about the change needed and make a genuine impact using the technology for social good.

 ---

-# Project's Name
+# Foster

 _**Theme-Name**_ : Empowering Differently Abled